 Last Updated on

-If you have a tax debt that is past due, the IRS will attempt to collect on the money that you owe.
+If you have a back taxes that is past due, the IRS will attempt to collect on the money that you owe.
 Whatever your reasons for being past-due, the government has several options for recovery.
 They can impose a levy or lien on any income you receive or seize property you own.

-By law, the IRS has a finite period of time in which to collect the money, a time period known as the statute of limitations on tax debt.
+By law, the IRS has a finite period of time in which to collect the money, a time period known as the statute of limitations on back taxes.
 This period is generally 10 years, but the statute of limitations can be extended under certain circumstances.

 The 10-year rule for the collection of taxes can be misleading, as that time doesn’t start until the IRS assesses your tax liability and sends you a bill.
 If you fail to file a tax return, the IRS can file a substitute return and create a deficiency assessment, but the agency may not do so for up to three years after the due date.